CynthiaNapoleon/FlightOperation_Analytics/README.md

 (6.22%), our network "Safety Leader."
-The visual "break" at our center point (6.8%) reveals a clear geographic divide: our Western (SFO/SEA) and Central (ORD/DEN) hubs are currently operating above the network average risk, while our Coastal hubs (JFK/LAX) are trending significantly safer.
-This suggests that the risk in SFO and ORD is not just a byproduct of their large size, but a systemic operational friction that requires a targeted safety culture audit.
+The visual "break" at our center point (6.8%) reveals a clear geographic divide: our Western (SFO/SEA) and Central (ORD/DEN) hubs are currently operating above the network average risk, while our Coastal hubs (JFK/LAX) are trending significantly safer.\
+**Recommendation**: This suggests that the risk in SFO and ORD is not just a byproduct of their large size, but a systemic operational friction that requires a targeted safety culture audit.
 ![Alt Text for Image](images/A3-D.png)